semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 :::note Rule message example
 `mark_safe()` is used to mark a string as safe for HTML output.
 This disables escaping and may expose the content to XSS attacks.
 Instead, use `django.utils.html.format_html()` to build HTML for rendering.
 :::

+### Rule quality checker

+When you contribute rules to the Semgrep Registry, our quality checkers (linters) evaluate if the rule conforms to r2c standards.
+The `semgrep-rule-lints` job runs linters on a new rule to check for mistakes, performance problems, and best practices for submitting to the Semgrep Registry.
+To improve your rule writing, use Semgrep itself to [scan semgrep-rules](https://r2c.dev/blog/2021/how-we-made-semgrep-rules-run-on-semgrep-rules/).

 ### Including fields required by security category